stefanoschrs/go-intercom/README.md

 > The [official](https://github.com/intercom/intercom-go) client for the [Intercom API](https://developers.intercom.com/docs/references/introduction/) is not maintained anymore and it's a few years behind the latest API.
 >
 > This fork is by far not a complete binding to the API, I'm adding methods as I need them.
-All the examples listed below have been tested with the API version (2.9) and they work as expected.
+All the examples listed below have been tested with the API version (2.9).
 >
 > Feel free to contribute.